opentofu/registry-ui/frontend/docs/providers/publishing.md

 If you used the [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework) as your starting point, it also includes the necessary GitHub Actions and [goreleaser file](https://github.com/hashicorp/terraform-provider-scaffolding-framework/blob/main/.goreleaser.yml) needed to create a release.

 You will need to create the secrets called `GPG_PRIVATE_KEY` and `PASSPHRASE` in order to sign your release.
-This is required for the Terraform Registry and recommended for the OpenTofu Registry.
+GPG keys ensure the integrity of your provider binaries.
+While OpenTofu allows you to submit a provider without a GPG key for compatibility reasons, adding a GPG key helps keep your users safe and is also required if you intend to submit your provider to the Terraform Registry.
+The workflow in the terraform-provider-scaffolding-framework repository assumes you will use a GPG key.

 Please follow the [GitHub documentation on generating a GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).
-(You do not need to add it to your GitHub account, but you will need to [submit the key to the OpenTofu Registry](/docs/providers/adding) in the next step).
+You do not need to add the public key to your GitHub account, but instead you can [submit it to the OpenTofu Registry](/docs/providers/adding) in the next step.

+~> Keep your private key safe!
+If your private key becomes public, others will be able to produce correctly signed binaries for your provider!
+The private key should only be in your GitHub secrets and backed up on your own computer.
+You should never need to submit the private key anywhere.

 Once this is set up, proceed to create a release named `vYOURVERSION` on GitHub and wait for the GitHub Actions job to complete.